 - Salad– Coleslaw, mock potato salad, or a cauliflower potato salad.

 If you are wary of the name, don’t let it deter you from making this dish!
 It’s tender chicken pieces covered in a sweet, spicy, and umami peanut sauce.

-The major difference between peanut butter sauce and satay sauce is that satay sauce is made with coconut and has less spices in it.
+The major difference between peanut butter sauce and satay sauce is that satay sauce is made with coconut and has fewer spices in it.

 You can use skinless chicken thigh pieces instead of chicken breast.

 When made using almond flour and keto teriyaki sauce (instead of cornstarch and hoisin sauce). this dish is suitable for a keto diet.

 Peanut Butter Chicken Recipe | Ready in 10 Minutes

 - In a small bowl, add the chicken and cornstarch and toss until coated.

 - In a mixing bowl, whisk together the peanut butter, hoisin sauce, soy sauce, sesame oil, minced garlic, and water.